adrofa/cats-dogs-detection/README.md

 ## Version 2
 1. Take model (with the best valid loss) from Version 1;
-2. Unfreeze last 2 layers;
+2. Unfreeze last 2 CONV layers;
 3. Increase bbox weights in Loss function 75 -> 100 (model does good classification, but bad bboxes preds);
 4. Decrease LR in optimizer